alica-labs/capnzero-monitoring/README.md

 For building it with plain cmake simply invoke:

     cmake . && make -j<number_of_cores>
-For building it with catkin, enable the "CATKIN_ENABLED" cmake-option for the library.
+For building it with catkin, enable the "CATKIN_ENABLED" cmake-option at build time.
-Then build it with

-    catkin_make
+    catkin_make --force-cmake --cmake-args -DCATKIN_ENABLED=O

 ## Usage